-As the so-called "Silver Tsunami" of retirements of Baby Boomers hits this decade, their numbers will heighten existing public and political concern about the adequacy of Social Security retirement income and the viability of the Social Security program.
-This situation is part of a more general crisis for municipal and state governments, independent of the federal government, which made retirement fund commitments that far exceed what they could ever have realistically funded (Estes, 2011).
+As the so-called Silver Tsunami of retirements of Baby Boomers hits this decade, their numbers will heighten existing public and political concern about the adequacy of Social Security retirement income and the viability of the Social Security program.
+This situation is part of a more general crisis for municipal and state governments, independent of the federal government, which made retirement fund commitments far exceed what they could ever have realistically funded (Estes, 2011).
 Furthermore, the issue of whether countries with well-developed pension systems can sustain themselves as their populations age has as yet to be fully appreciated (Lassila and Valkonen, 2008).
-As the elderly population continues to age, it will be important to learn how, and to what extent, governments in continental Europe and the United States are shifting the burden of old-age supports to the individual (family).
+As the elderly population continues to age, it will be important to learn how, and to what extent, governments in continental Europe and the United States are shifting the burden of old-age supports to individuals and their families.

 Understanding how Social Security and retirement policies and programs, and changes in them, affect the ability and choices of older people to pass on wealth to the generations beneath them merits attention and further investigation.
-The Survey of Health, Ageing, and Retirement in Europe (SHARE) and Health and Retirement Study (HRS) data provide a unique opportunity to compare how transfer behaviors across multiple generations in different western societies work.
+The Survey of Health, Ageing, and Retirement in Europe (SHARE) and the Health and Retirement Study (HRS) provide a unique opportunity to compare transfer behaviors across multiple generations in different western societies.
 Analyses of detailed information on key predictors of intergenerational support by adult children and older parents-including demographic factors, health, personal income and assets, and government transfers-can begin to address this question.
-At the macroeconomic level, contextualizing how the welfare state (e.g., food stamps, social insurance, cash assistance, family allowance, tax credits, etc.) operates to influence the propensity to save for retirement deserves attention.
-Furthermore, by harmonizing these surveys, research provides much-needed new information on whether more generous old-age welfare states are associated with lower personal savings.
+At the macroeconomic level, it is important to contextualize how the welfare state (e.g., food programs, social insurance, cash assistance, family allowance, tax credits, etc.) operates to influence the propensity to save for retirement deserves attention.
+Harmonizing these surveys would provide insights into the pressing political question of whether more generous old-age welfare states are associated with lower personal savings.